A.P [ Andhra Pradesh] BOE-2010 Paper-2 Solutions Part -2

 4. By reducing blow-down loss.

-5. By segregation of service air and instrument air circuit.
+5. By segregation of service air and instrument air circuits.

 6. By operation of all pumps and fans at the best operating point.